deep-raman/raspberry-setup/README.md

 ===============

 This ansible role setup **RaspberryPi 4** as workstation.
 It installs the basic packages, that are very useful if you use it on daily basis.
-It makes a life a bit easy so you don't have to spend a lots of time installing or configuring the basic things.
+It makes a life a bit easy so you don't have to spend a lot of time installing or configuring the basic things.

 Role Variables